shrirajasekar/Cloud_Computing_Coursework/README.md

 # Cloud_Computing_Coursework
-RESTful application using python and flask for Cloud computing coursework.
+RESTful application framework using python and flask for Cloud computing coursework.

 # Introduction to App - 'All in one Dashboard'
 This is a 'Task management' application that allows users to view,delete,assign tasks and sub-tasks.